Director of Athletics

-Coach Joffre Acre returns for his second season at St. Patrick's.
+Coach Joffre Acre returns for his third season at St. Patrick's.
 Coach Joffre led the 2014 Wolfhounds to a 11-0 record and to CAC regular season and tournament championships.
 Coach Acre is a native of Quito, Ecuador.
 Coach Acre has played soccer his entire life and at the highest level, playing professional soccer for two years in Ecuador.
 Coach Acre has coached from U8 to U15 teams in Washington, Virginia, and Maryland.
 He holds a United States Soccer Federation license to coach.
 Coach Acre is a creative and supportive coach and always work to motivate his students and ensure their well being on and off the pitch.